yanping/rue-tuscany/_posts/2010-05-18-facebook-privacy.markdown

 After this experience, and by following closely privacy news surrounding Facebook, we ought to understand the many different viewpoints people have towards Facebook.
 Unfortunately, the company's stance has not changed very much despite all the complaints and pressures from privacy advocates and regulators.
 While the founder of Facebook thinks [radical transparency](http://www.zephoria.org/thoughts/archives/2010/05/14/facebook-and-radical-transparency-a-rant.html) is good for everyone, the company does not seem to exhibit the same kind of transparency in return.

 Meanwhile, [Diaspora](http://joindiaspora.com/) is a social network planned to be built as a better alternative to Facebook.
 It will be interesting to see how this open and decentralized network can change the game.
 If there is one thing that has been quite successful to keep me as a user, it will be that we don't know those people in our contact list as much as we thought we did.
-Therefore, once in a while, there will be random nice surprises from people who suddenly decide to get in touch, or those who express their common interest in the stuff we share.
+Once in a while, there will be random nice surprises from people who suddenly decide to get in touch, or those who express their common interest in the stuff we share.
 It can be felt as a kind of emotional support and warmthness.